YelLin21/Cherry-Myo-Restaurant-Ordering-System-main/README.md

    - Set up MongoDB Atlas for production database

 3. **Deploy Backend**
-   - Deploy backend separately or use a service like Railway/Heroku
+   - Deploy backend separately or use a service like Render
    - Update API endpoints in frontend

 ### Manual Deployment